Possible Iron Belle Trail routes through Calhoun County discussed at open house

 The next step, Lovall said, was to take the comments made during the March 8, 2016 meeting and incorporate them into new drawing and study.
 Eventually there will be a public hearing and more public discussion.

-For more information, contact Doug Donnelly, communications specialist, Michigan Department of Natural Resources, 517-284-6109
+For more information, contact Doug Donnelly, communications representative, Michigan Department of Natural Resources, 517-284-6109